 NATIONAL RIDE THE WIND DAY

-The Gossamer Condor 2 was built by Dr. Paul B MacCready and piloted by amateur cyclist and hang-glider pilot Bryan Allen.
+The Gossamer Condor was built by Dr. Paul B MacCready.
+Amateur cyclist and hang-glider pilot Bryan Allen piloted the aircraft.

 When is National Paper Airplane Day?

 Take to the air!
 We all know that cooler air is right around the corner.
 So take advantage of these nice days and get outside as much as possible.
 Test out those human-powered aircraft and make some history.
 Summer breezes allow us to fly human-powered.
 In the event you lack a human-powered aircraft, flying a kite is always a good back plan.

 You can also learn about piloting a glider or consider being a passenger.
 FAA certified pilots will take you soaring into the beautiful blue skies.
 Share your experiences and be sure to use #RideTheWindDay to post on social media.